 SMGT711 - Sport & Rec Ldrship to Shape the Future

 Examines the role of managers as ethical and responsible thought leaders, problem solvers and change agents.
 The complexities of, and challenges associated with, managing and leading change in a rapidly changing, international, diverse and information-based environment are emphasized.
 Through discussion, case analysis, role playing, decision-making simulations, and experiential exercises, students explore the responsibilities of contemporary business and the complex issues of leading and guiding organizations in a turbulent environment.

 This course explores the policies and procedures of intercollegiate governing bodies.
 Areas discussed are bylaws, rules, compliance, and athlete eligibility that apply to member institutions in America.

-SMGT721 - Introduction to Sport Hospitality
+SMGT721 - Intro to Sport Tourism & Hospitality

 This course provides an overview of the basic organizational and business structure of the sport hospitality industry.
 Students examine the role hospitality plays in professional and collegiate sports, with particular focus on hosting patrons of sporting events.

 SMGT722 - Managing Sport Facilities/Special Events

 This course examines the processes for planning and managing major sporting events and their specific venues.
 Topics include crowd management, concession and alcohol management, medical emergency/evacuation plans, and facility design and maintenance.

 SMGT723 - Sport Sales Strategies

 This course provides an overview of strategies for premium seating, season ticket, group ticket and luxury suite sales.
 Box office ticket operations and database management as well as customer service and client retention principles are presented.